-This recipe is basically an Americanized version of Tom Kha Gai.
-Tom Kha Gai doesn’t require many ingredients but there are some that can be hard to find if you don’t have an Asian market near by.
+This recipe is basically an Americanized version of Tom Kha Gai, a Thai coconut chicken soup, using ingredients that were easy for me to access.
+While Tom Kha Gai doesn’t require many ingredients but there are some that can be hard to find if you don’t have an Asian market nearby.
 So, here are the ingredient substitutions that I made:

 - ginger in place of galangal